MetaMask/metamask-docs/docs/api-sdk/get-started/detect-metamask.md

 # Detect MetaMask

-To verify if the browser is running MetaMask, copy and paste the code snippet below in the developer console of your web browser:
+To verify if the browser is running MetaMask, copy and paste the following code snippet in the developer console of your web browser:

 ```javascript
 if (typeof window.ethereum !== 'undefined') {